mikiahk/cmsc350-opl/README.md

 # Git Workflow

-## Do Not Work Directly on `main`

-The `main` branch should contain the stable version of the project.

-Create a separate branch for your work.
+Creating a separate branch for your work can be beneficial.

 First, make sure your local copy is up to date: